 How often should I do the activity?

 Start your activity slowly and increase gradually.
-Your goal should be to exercise at least 30 minutes, five days per week, or as recommended by your health care provider.
-A 30-minute session may be broken up into three 10-minute sessions.
+Your goal should be to exercise at least 30 minutes, 5 days per week, or as recommended by your healthcare provider.
+A 30-minute session may be broken up into 3 10-minute sessions.

 - To decrease the risk of low blood sugar, check your blood sugar before you begin your session.
 If it's over 250 mg/dl and ketones are present, delay the activity until your blood sugar levels are under 250.
 If your blood sugar is below 100, you might need a snack (1 carb) before beginning the activity.

 - The best time for a session is 60 to 90 minutes after eating a meal.

 - Check your feet for blisters/sores before and after any physical activity.